 A range of translation training programmes are available.
 You will also need to decide if you want to be trained as specialist translator (legal, financial, literary, etc.) or undergo technical training focusing on new translation technologies.

 Acolad has close relationships with several translation education institutions.
-You can see events organised on this page.

 A second career as a translator